gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 	wonder if we can be more effective*

 You can see that the sentences are more precise, mentioning observable quantities.
-You can also see that most of them are "[I-messages](https://en.wikipedia.org/wiki/I-message)".
+You can also see that most of them focus on the person, as in "I would ...", "I had ...", making them "[I-messages](https://en.wikipedia.org/wiki/I-message)".